romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In a GitHub Actions workflow, how should you handle exit codes from a script to ensure correct workflow behavior?
+Q: In a GitHub Actions workflow, how should you handle exit codes from a script to ensure correct workflow behavior?
 <details><summary>Show the answer</summary><p>

 - **Use the if conditional in the workflow file to check for specific exit codes and handle them accordingly**